You might have asked yourself why citations are important at some point in your academic career.

 - Citations help give credit to authors for their words and ideas.
 This allows you to use other author’s ideas or words in your own papers, or projects but still gives those authors credit for their original ideas.
 This is important for you because it helps you avoid plagiarism.
 Still not sure what might constitute plagiarism?
-Check out the library’s tutorial on plagiarism.
+Check out the library’s plagiarism tutorial.

 - Citing your sources helps to demonstrate the depth of research you did to complete your project.
 That’s not to say that the person with the most sources wins, but showing which sources you relied on helps give the reader of your paper or project and understanding of the research that you did.
 Your sources help to give your reader an understanding of the creditability of the sources you relied on to make your argument.